rob-allison/structuredschema/README.md

 ## String

-As strings are treated as type expressions, special syntax is necessary to disambiguate.

 A string type literal corresponding to a single string is of the form '\_abc\_' where abc is the (possibly empty) string to be defined.
 Any \_ in abc are escaped by doubling, eg: '\_hello\_\_world\_' => 'hello\_world'.

 Regex type literals are of the form '/regex/' where regex is a valid regex expression, any string values matching the regex fall within that type literal.
 Any / in regex should be escaped by doubling, eg: '/\d?//\d?/' => '\d?/\d?'.

-## Object

-Defined in Object form, with a key corresponding to each key in a matching Object value.
-The key values are type definitions

-Compare with the Object builtin named type.

-## Array

 ## Null